Generalized Runcorn's theorem and crustal magnetism: Two auxiliary results

 \section{Two auxiliary results}

-An elementary problem that was used in the section 4 consists of a single spherical shell $r_- < r < r_+$ with magnetization $\M$, surrounded by vacuum.
-Magnetic scalar potential, introduced via $\HH = -\nabla \Psi$, is a harmonic function, which in the spherical coordinate system may be written in the form \be \Psi(r,\theta,\varphi) = \left\{ \right. \ee Coefficients $B_{\ell m}^{\mathrm{(ext)}}$, $A_{\ell m}$, $B_{\ell m}$ and $A_{\ell m}^{\mathrm{(in)}}$ may be found from the junction conditions, continuity of the potential $\Psi$ and continuity of the normal component of the magnetic field $\B = \mu_0(\HH + \M)$ on spheres $r = r_-$ and $r = r_+$.
+An elementary problem that was used in Section 4 consists of a single spherical shell $r_- < r < r_+$ with magnetization $\M$, surrounded by vacuum.
+Magnetic scalar potential, introduced via $\HH = -\nabla \Psi$, is a harmonic function, which in the spherical coordinate system may be written in the form \be \Psi(r,\theta,\varphi) = \left\{ \right. \ee Coefficients $B_{\ell m}^{\mathrm{(ext)}}$, $A_{\ell m}$, $B_{\ell m}$ and $A_{\ell m}^{\mathrm{(in)}}$ may be found from the junction conditions, continuity of the potential $\Psi$ (in the absence of free currents) and continuity of the normal component of the magnetic field $\B = \mu_0(\HH + \M)$ on spheres $r = r_-$ and $r = r_+$.
 We shall consider two separate subcases: